 We remain committed to strengthening the transparency and comparability of the value of general insurance products and have proposed to impose a requirement on firms to publish claims ratios as a measure of the value of a product.

 We have published our consultation on the GAP insurance market remedy (CP14/29).
-We will consult on our proposed remedies in early 2015.
+We will consult on the other proposed remedies in early 2015.

 Copyright © 2015 FCA.
 All Rights Reserved.